Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show extruded features/README.md

 ## How to use the sample

-Press the button to switch between using population density and total population for extrusion.
+Tap the bottom buttons to switch between using population density and total population for extrusion.
 Higher extrusion directly corresponds to higher attribute values.

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a feature layer from the service feature table.
-   * Make sure to set the rendering mode to dynamic, `statesFeatureLayer.setRenderingMode(RenderingMode.DYNAMIC)`.
+   * Make sure to set the rendering mode to dynamic, `featureLayer.setRenderingMode = .dymanic`.
 3. Apply a `SimpleRenderer` to the feature layer.
-4. Set `ExtrusionMode` of render, `renderer.getSceneProperties().setExtrusionMode(SceneProperties.ExtrusionMode.BASE_HEIGHT)`.
+4. Set `ExtrusionMode` of render, `renderer.sceneProperties.extrusionMode = .absoluteHeight`.
-5. Set extrusion expression of renderer, `renderer.getSceneProperties().setExtrusionExpression("[POP2007]/ 10")`.
+5. Set extrusion expression of renderer, `renderer.sceneProperties.extrusionExpression = "[POP2007]/ 10"`.

 ## Relevant API